atzori/atzori.github.io/index.md

 Highlights
 ----------
+- Guest Editor of the new Special Issue on [Decision Support System and Explainable AI (XAI) to improve Human – Computer Interaction and Teaming](https://www.frontiersin.org/research-topics/27887/decision-support-system-and-explainable-ai-xai-to-improve-human---computer-interaction-and-teaming) on *J. of Frontiers in Neuroergonomics and Human Neuroscience*.
+Looking forward for your submission!

+- PC Member of the [ESWC 2022](https://2022.eswc-conferences.org/) conference, Research Track.
+If you have a great contribution regarding the Semantic Web, submit to this top notch research forum in the field.

 - our [delta-presence work](http://groups.di.unipi.it/~atzori/papers/dpresence_sigmod07.pdf) (data anonymization) recently [featured on Springer's Encyclopedia of Cryptography, Security and Privacy](https://doi.org/10.1007/978-3-642-27739-9_1570-1) and **became part of an official Google product**!
 See [Google Cloud Data Loss Prevention](https://cloud.google.com/dlp/docs/compute-risk-analysis)